samrose30/NGSF/README.md

 `"pkg_dir"`: Full path to the top level of the software package

 `"bank_dir"`: Full path to the template bank

+`"fritz_token"`: Your Fritz token.
+Can be generated from your profile page on Fritz.

 # Further details about the code